WebAssembly/component-model/design/mvp/Linking.md

 level, see [this example](examples/SharedEverythingDynamicLinking.md).

-Lastly, multiple components can be **shared-nothing-linked** together using language-agnostic composition tools like [`wasm-compose`] or [`wac`].
+Lastly, multiple components can be **shared-nothing-linked** together using language-agnostic composition tools like [`wac`].
 Since the output of composition is itself a component, composite components can themselves be further composed with other components.
 For a low-level sketch of how shared-nothing linking works at the WAT level, see [this example](examples/LinkTimeVirtualization.md).